lemurkat/NPC-Juliet/README.md

 Juliet:
 - Heart events 2, 4 and 6 implemented.
-- Schedule organized for Joja, Community Center and Theater
+- Schedule organized for Joja, Community Center and Theater ** Theater schedule currently only works with Karmylla's Immersive Maps installed.
+This will hopefully be fixed with the release of 'NPC Creatures' which will allow me to warp Juliet instead of relying on pathfinding.**
 - Needs additional Dialogue and current dialogue/heart events subject to change.
 - Marriage Dialogue incomplete.
 - Marriage schedule not done.
-- Adds Gremlin after seeing 4-heart event if antisocial NPCs installed.
+- Adds Gremlin after seeing 4-heart event if antisocial NPCs installed. **this switch to 'NPC Creatures' when it is released**
 - festival dialogue/costumes/positions only coded for spring.

 - please note that the 6-heart event takes place in the JojaMart.
 As the core game does not contain a Data/Events/JojaMart.xnb, this mod will install one.
 If you are running NPC Nikolai, NPC Herbert, SVE (despite the lack of compatibility mentioned above), or another mod that LOADs the Events/JojaMart you will need to disable the config - in which case it will just edit the already existing file.
 Given that there is a chance you may install Juliet post-CC completion, there will also be an alternative variant of the 4-heart and 6-heart scenes with a different setting, although this has yet to be written.